somecallmejosh/majestic-monolith-blog/content/post/a-post-for-mike.md

 # Front Matter Considerations

-When filling in the `author` attribute, use your initials `mtp`.
-My initials are `jkb`.
+When filling in the `author` attribute, use your full name `Michael Peritore`.
 This will ensure we are clearly attributed at the bottom of each post we write.
 Right now, this is clunky at best.
 I'm just using a static partial.
 If we want this to scale at some point, we'll want to convert this to some sort of JSON object for each author.

 ## Our Main categories will be: